Rolling Papers (album): Guests

-Khalifa had confirmed that rappers; Curren$y, Rick Ross, Too $hort, and Snoop Dogg would appear on the album in late January 2011.
+Khalifa had confirmed that rappers; Currensy, Rick Ross, Too Short, and Snoop Dogg would appear on the album in late January 2011.
 In 2010, Khalifa had also toured and been in the studio with fellow rapper Yelawolf making their appearance on the album a possibility.
 He also confirmed via Twitter, that he had been in the studio and finished two tracks with rapper, Game, one of which will appear on Khalifa's album.
-Fellow Pittsburgh and Rostrum Records labelmate rapper, Mac Miller, has also confirmed working with Wiz for the album in the studio.
-Upon the album's release, the only guest appearances on the album were from Too $hort, Curren$y and Chevy Woods.
-He also expressed a desire to get "veteran rappers" featured on the album such as 8Ball & MJG, Devin the Dude and Cam'ron, this last one being a personal friend and influence to Wiz, although none of them made an appearance on the album.
+Fellow Pittsburgh and Rostrum Records labelmate rapper, Mac Miller, has also confirmed working with Khalifa for the album in the studio.
+Upon the album's release, the only guest appearances on the album were from Too Short, Currensy and Chevy Woods.
+He also expressed a desire to get "veteran rappers" featured on the album such as 8Ball & MJG, Devin the Dude and Cam'ron, this last one being a personal friend and influence to Khalifa, although none of them made an appearance on the album.